EyalRo/TriceraPost/README.md

 ## Status

-Split into simple services (ingest → aggregate → filter) with a lightweight UI/API.
-NZBs are verified against NNTP before they are saved or shown in the UI.
+Single-process pipeline (scan → ingest → aggregate → filter → verify) optimized for single-machine runtimes, with a lightweight UI/API.
+Legacy worker-based services remain available if you prefer the event-bus flow.

 ## Requirements